aabounegm/InnoDevOpsCourse/app_python/README.md

 flask run
 ```

-or use the provided Dockerfile:
+or use the provided Dockerfile to run for production:

 ```
 docker build -t python-app .